thomas-zahner/rustlab-2024-ratatui/workshop/09_image_preview.md

 # Image Preview

 Wouldn't it be nice to preview the images sent to the chat, right from the terminal?
-Yup!

 ![image preview](images/image_preview.gif)

-We will be implementing this popup and it will be shown when an item in the message list is selected and Ctrl-p is pressed.
+We will be implementing the popup shown above and it will be shown when an item in the message list is selected and Ctrl-p is pressed.

+> [!NOTE]
+> Switch to `chapter-9` branch to get ready for this chapter:
+>
+> ```sh
+> git merge origin/chapter-9
+> ```

 ## Making MessageList Stateful